-Signum Framework is an Open Source (LGPL) framework for writing applications using a modular design, and taking advantage of the latest technologies from Microsoft (
+Signum Framework is an Open Source (MIT) framework for writing applications using a modular design, and taking advantage of the latest technologies from Microsoft (

 TypeScript) and other popular web frameworks (

-D3.js), to provide a complete solution to Line-of-Business application.
+D3.js), to provide a complete solution for Line-of-Business application.

 We believe that statically-typed languages like C# and Typescript, and the tools they make possible (i.e., compile-time errors, refactoring, auto-completion...) are necessary for maintain big applications built by many developers.

 Functional programming is influencing languages by their ability to compose complex solutions in terms of simpler ones and control side effects.
 Lambdas, expression trees and LINQ have changed how we write C# code.